An Introduction to Natural Computation

 To write about models of the brain before the brain is fully understood is a delicate matter.
 Very detailed models of the neural circuitry risk losing track of the task the brain is trying to solve.
 At the other extreme, models that represent cognitive constructs can be so abstract that they lose all relationship to neurobiology.
 An Introduction to Natural Computation takes the middle ground and stresses the computational task while staying near the neurobiology.

-Dana H. Ballard is Professor of Computer Science at the University of Texas at Austin.
+Professor of Computer Science, University of Massechusetts at Amherst

 An Introduction to Natural Computation could seve as an introductory textbook for undergraduate courses surveying computational aspects of biological systems.
 It covers a lot of important topics in this area.
 Ballard is an excellent researcher with a broad, powerful view.

 Senior Research Scientist, Department of Computer Science, University of Massechusetts